rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-09-IntroducingTeamRubies.md

-+---
+---
-+title: Introducing Team Rubies:tada:
+title: Introducing Team Rubies:tada:
-+layout: post
+layout: post
-+created_at: Mon July 09 2018
+created_at: Mon July 09 2018
-+permalink: blog/2018-07-09-introducing-team-rubies
+permalink: blog/2018-07-09-introducing-team-rubies
-+current: blog
+current: blog
-+author: Atibhi and Prateksha
+author: Atibhi and Prateksha
-+twitter: Rubies_11_14
+twitter: Rubies_11_14
-+categories:
+categories:
-+- student-posts
+- student-posts
-+---
+---

 ### **The Journey of a Thousand Miles Begins with One Step**
 #### **And here's how the journey of Team Rubies started!**